nhsconnect/national-authentication/pages/Technical Overview/Tech_Intro.md

 This section describes the basic concepts behind the NHS Identity.

 ## NHS Identity
-There are three stages to the Care Access Service:
+There are three stages to the NHS Identity  Service:

 1 -  Creating an Identity